WWE Raw live results: Elimination Chamber qualifiers continue

 Lee called that a tad dramatic because she hadn’t done anything to her—besides beating her at Wrestlepalooza and WarGames.
 She also cost her the IC title against Dupri at Madison Square Garden.
 But it was water under the bridge now that Lynch was champion again.

-Lynch acted (or tried to) maniacally and asked what it would take to get rid of her.
+Lynch acted maniacally (or tried to) and asked what it would take to get rid of her.
 Lynch noted that Elimination Chamber would be in Lee’s hometown of Chicago.
 Lynch asked if Lee wanted her to ruin Lee’s life the way Lee ruined hers.

 Lee acted like she wasn’t sure because she hadn’t had a singles match in over a decade.
 It had to be special.
 Lee said she beat Lynch already, which should really make her the number one contender.
 Lynch repeatedly said no while the crowd chanted, “Yes.”

 Lee said, “No title, no match,” so Lynch begrudgingly agreed.
-Lynch said if Lee felt like she had been held down by “the man” before, she had no idea what she was in for.
+Lynch said if Lee felt like she had been held down by “the man” before, she had no idea what she was in for now.
 Lynch welcomed her to the big time before storming out of the ring.
 Lee was happy.

 (Can’t say I was a big fan of the acting in this segment.
 To the point where it was almost hard to watch.
 The match makes sense, and they were obviously headed here eventually.
 It’s fair to wonder why Lee waited this long.
 Maybe she wanted to wait until Lynch was champion again, but she’s the one who cost her the belt in the first place.)